bkocis/general-shell-scripts/libre_office/README.md

+LibreOffice related

-# saving a backup of the recently opened files.
+## saving a backup of the recently opened files.

 read out the file and stores the list of recently opened files into a logfile

-# creating page breaks and page styles
+## creating page breaks and page styles

 1. 'Style and Formatting' -> page style settings -> make new based on 'Default Style' 'df'
 2. insert "Manual break" -> assign for the new section the page style 'df'